Vietnam.vn - Nền tảng quảng bá Việt Nam

 Green tea is known as a refreshing, nutritious drink with countless health benefits.

-The time you drink tea also affects its effectiveness.
-About 30-60 minutes after breakfast is the ideal time to help you stay alert and increase your metabolism.
-The afternoon from 2-3pm is the right time to improve concentration.
+The time of drinking tea also affects the effectiveness.
+About 30-60 minutes after breakfast is the ideal time to help the mind stay alert and increase metabolism.
+In the afternoon, from 2-3 pm is the right time to improve concentration.

 However, drinking tea on an empty stomach can cause stomach pain and nausea because tannin stimulates acid secretion.
-This compound also reduces iron and protein absorption, causing constipation if used improperly.
+This compound also reduces iron and protein absorption and causes constipation if used improperly.

 Many people have the habit of adding sugar, milk or honey to tea to increase sweetness.
 However, this can be counterproductive.
 Fat and protein in milk reduce the antioxidant activity of tea.
 Sugar increases the risk of obesity, diabetes, and metabolic disorders if consumed regularly.
 In particular, adding honey to hot tea (over 50 degrees Celsius) will destroy beneficial enzymes, reducing the nutritional value of honey.

-Experts warn that catechins in tea can affect the metabolism of some drugs, reducing effectiveness or increasing side effects, especially with cardiovascular drugs, blood pressure drugs, and antidepressants.
+Experts warn that catechins in tea can affect the metabolism of some drugs, reducing their effectiveness or increasing their side effects, especially with cardiovascular drugs, blood pressure drugs, and antidepressants.

 Pregnant women, breastfeeding women, people with anemia or during menstruation should also limit drinking tea because caffeine and tannin reduce iron absorption, cause insomnia and affect the sleep of infants if the mother is breastfeeding.

 Green tea is a good drink, but it needs to be used properly: brewed at the right temperature, drunk at the right time, avoid taking it with medicine or adding unnecessary additives.
-Drinking too much or abusing it instead of filtered water can both turn the benefits into harm.
+Drinking too much or abusing it instead of filtered water can both do more harm than good.

 vtcnews.vn